- by Daniel

 However this will fade within a few days at the most.

-This is because I can't sleep on any mattress that is made with memory foam as the weightless feeling it gives me causes me pain in my back.
+This is because I can't sleep on any mattress or mattress topper that is made with memory foam, as the weightless feeling it gives me causes me pain in my back.

 So this is something to consider if your back has had a similar reaction to sleeping on memory foam in the past.